TigranZhamakochyan/power-outages-analysis/README.md

 `CAUSE.CATEGORY` is nominal, thus I encoded it with OneHotEncoder and used (drop='first') since it has no natural order `MONTH` is ordinal, thus I left it as-is since it is already numerical

-Performance: Baseline RMSE is 5289.73 minutes (~3.7 days).
+THe Baseline RMSE is 5289.73 minutes (~3.7 days).
 This is a bad result, which is a little dissapointing.
 The model essentially learns average duration per cause category and month, ignoring many important factors like location, climate, and time of day, which will be later added for final model.

 ---